jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 There is a big ad.
 In Japanese and another language.

 America.
 A city across the ocean burned to the ground—San Francisco.
-They must rebuild.
+In big letters "The city of the future.
+Rising from the ashes!"
 Wages so high we do not believe.
 We could stay and help build Japan.
 But now my husband wants to go.

 We cross the ocean to start again.

+We arrive.
 San Francisco did burn to the ground.
 It is ash like after a forest fire.
 Any building still standing is burnt out and black.

 These Americans are already rebuilding it.
 Like the seedlings of the forest.

 A new wall of paper, more job ads, the same colors.
 There is so much work.

 We have sleeping quarters.
 We prepare our meals with our countrymen.
 We are told "They don't like giving us the good jobs.
-But there's so much work here now, maybe they will."
+But there's so much work here now, maybe they will soon."

 We take a few days to get settled.
 To understand the area.
 To meet people.
+Doors close in our face.
+Some faces sneer at us.

-As we discuss our options, we hear in the alley below, something moves.
+That night, we hear in the alley below, something moves.
 Its paws quick and careful, reaching inside a crate.
 I ask a new friend what it is.

 "A raccoon.
 Very crafty—it learns well and finds food anywhere in the city."

 My husband and I hide food for it.
 And each night it finds a way to eat.

 We go to the job board.
+The others take the dangerous work they will likely get.
 I see the ad immediately *Pipefitters.
 Pressurized water fire suppression.
-Make San Francisco FIRE PROOF.*
+The city of the future.
+Rising from the ashes.
+Now make San Francisco FIRE PROOF.*

 We find the recruiter.
 He looks at us, unsure.
 Asks if we have done such work.

 I tell him, "Yes.
-We can learn that."
+We can learn that.
+We know how to rise from the ashes."

 #### USA - More Chances